JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Simulation Study

 \subsection{Simulations for Co-Expression Modeling}

-We considered two different data simulation models with dependent gene expressions.
-One model closely resembled the underlying model of JASPER.
-The other model was based on multivariate Gaussian processes.
-The exact details for simulating from these datasets is elucidated in Table A1 in the Supplementary Materials Section A.3.
-Each simulation model has two parameters $\psi$ and $\rho$, both varying between $0$ and $1$.
-Parameter $\psi$ is a spatial effect size, which controls the strength of spatial association (the higher this value, the more spatially varying the SVGs), while $\rho$ controls the correlation between pairs of simulated genes (higher meaning more correlated).
-We chose five different values of the spatial effect size parameter $\psi$ and three different values for the correlation parameter $\rho$.
-For each combination of the simulation model, $\psi$ and $\rho$, we chose $n = 200$ locations uniformly from the unit square ($[0,1] \times [0,1]$), and $p=100$ simulated genes from each location, of which $20$ were randomly chosen to be spatially varying.
-These simulated datasets were fitted with the proposed JASPER model, along with competing models SPARK \citep{spark} and SpatialDE \citep{spatialde}.
-We repeated these experiments five times and plotted the average percentage of true positives (sensitivity) and true negatives (specificity) in Figure \ref{fig:sims}.
+We considered two simulation models with dependent gene expressions: one closely resembled JASPER, and the other with multivariate Gaussian processes (GPs).
+Simulation details are in Table~\ref{tab:simulation-settings} of Supplementary Materials Section~\ref{supp:sim-exps}.
+Each simulation model has two parameters $0 \leq \mathfrak{A}, \rho \leq 1$, where $\mathfrak{A}$ (spatial effect size) controls the strength of spatial association (high value implies more spatial variation), while $\rho$ controls the correlation between pairs of simulated genes (high implies more correlated).
+We chose $\mathfrak{A} \in \{1,0.75,0.5,0.2,0.15\}$ and $\rho \in \{0.7, 0.3, 0.1\}$.
+For each combination, we chose $n = 200$ locations uniformly from the unit square ($[0,1] \times [0,1]$), and $p=100$ simulated genes from each location, of which $20$ were randomly chosen to be SVGs.
+These simulated datasets were fitted with JASPER, along with competing models: SPARK \citep{spark} and SpatialDE \citep{spatialde}.
+Figure \ref{fig:sims} plots the true positive and negative rates (sensitivity and specificity) over $5$ repetitions.

-These simulation plots clearly show that while all three methods perform well when the spatial effects are significant, JASPER outperforms both SPARK and SpatialDE more and more as the spatial effects become smaller, and this superior performance is more substantial when genes have higher correlations, thus demonstrating that a joint analysis is capable of improving SVG detection by accounting for gene co-expression patterns.
+Figure~\ref{fig:sims} shows that all three methods perform well for strong spatial effects, but JASPER increasingly outperforms SPARK and SpatialDE as spatial effects weaken.
+This advantage is most pronounced under stronger gene-gene correlation, demonstrating the benefit of joint modeling for SVG detection.